 Jimmy was too busy checking out the inside of the huge refrigerator to notice at first.
-He stood up straight and turned around when he heard the clearing of Preston’s throat.
+He stood up straight and turned around, once he heard the clearing of Preston’s throat.

 The tension rose immediately as the two men glared at one another.
 Drake’s first instinct was to forego eating, but the earlier strength he’d found served him once more.
 It helped that Jimmy turned back to the fridge, essentially ignoring the man.